Auditory Processing Testing In Rocklin – CA

 Auditory Processing Testing

-If you are experiencing difficulty understanding sounds or spoken words, you may want to check with an expert at our Rocklin office for Auditory Processing Disorder (APD).
+If you are experiencing difficulty understanding speech in the presence of background noise, often mishear spoken information, or seem more fatigued than your peers after a normal day at school or work, you may want to check with an expert at our Rocklin office for Auditory Processing Disorder (APD).

 What Are the Symptoms?

-It’s important to clarify that APD is not a hearing condition but a processing disorder between your ears and brain.
+It’s important to clarify that APD is not a hearing disorder but a processing disorder between your ears and brain.

 Schedule An Assessment